omarali17171/DX.Pdfium4D/README.md

 ### Prerequisites

-- **Delphi 12 or later** (tested with Delphi 12.2 Athens)
+- **Delphi 12 or 13** (recommended and tested)
-  - Minimum: Delphi XE2 (for FireMonkey support)
+  - Tested with Delphi 12.3 Athens and Delphi 13 Florence
+  - Should work with Delphi 10.0 or later (not tested, no guarantee)
-  - Recommended: Delphi 10.x or later for best cross-platform support
+  - Minimum: Delphi 10.0 for FMX and VCL support
 - **PDFium Library** (included in `lib/pdfium-bin`)

 ### Installation